Mandrill Studios

-Mandrill Studios was a recording studio in Parnell, a suburb of Auckland, New Zealand.
-Many of New Zealand's prominent artists have had their work recorded there.
+Founded in the early 1970s, Mandrill Studios was a recording studio in Parnell, a suburb of Auckland, New Zealand.
+Many of New Zealand's prominent artists had their work recorded there.
+The Mandrill record label grew out of the name of the studio.
+The studio stopped recording in October 1992.

 Background

 The studio was located in the Auckland suburb of Parnell on York Street.
 It was owned by former 60s pop singers Glyn Tucker, Dave Hurley, along with composer and producer, Gary Daverne.
-Around 1980, Hurley and Daverne pulled out of the business, leaving Tucker as the sole owner.
+Around 1980, Hurley and Daverne pulled out of the business, leaving Tucker as the sole owner of both the studio and the label.